Brilliant bluebell walks – with pub pitstops!

 Hamstreet Woods, nr Ashford

 The Walk: The ancient woodland around the village of Hamstreet is another SSSI (Site of Special Scientific Interest, but you knew that this time, right?).
 In spring, carpets of bluebells and wood anemones bloom, and wildlife abounds.
 There are various marked trails (of up to 5 km) or, if you fancy a longer stroll, pick up the Saxon Shore Way or the Greensand Way, which both run through here.
+16th-century house and cottage gardens, Smallhythe Place is also a short drive away which has beautiful pockets of bluebells and new spring bulbs.

 Eat after: Try the Woolpack, Warehorne, a pretty part-weatherboarded 16th century dining pub now under same ownership as the team behind Rocksalt Restaurant, The Wife of Bath in Wye and The Duke William in Ickham.
 Enjoy the lovely garden for now with their local ales and popular food.
 Make sure to head back to see their revamped interior with beams, an inglenook fire and lots of quirky touches.
 Children and dogs welcome, five stylish bedrooms too should you fancy a stay.